Skip Nav Destination

 Published: 3 April 2019

-... transmitter classes, establishing a mechanism for scaling co-transmission.
-Synaptic transmission Secretory granules Tyrosine phosphatase Vesicular transport Neuropeptide vesicles Small-molecule and neuropeptide transmitters also differ in their vesicular packaging.
-Neuropeptides are synthesized...
+... of both transmitter classes, establishing a mechanism for scaling co-transmission.
+Synaptic transmission Secretory granules Tyrosine phosphatase Vesicular transport Neuropeptide vesicles Many synapses feature co-transmission with small-molecule transmitters that rapidly activate...

 Includes: Supplementary data